 Students planning to travel abroad once the UO lifts restrictions (or who are traveling independently or have a waiver from UO to travel) may fill out a Pre-Travel Worksheet in the myUOHealth portal to notify us of your travel plans.
 We will then contact you and discuss when to schedule your Travel Health appointment.
 You may wish to wait until closer to your departure (approximately 6 weeks prior) to schedule an appointment, as travel restrictions may change before then.
-Most appointments can be conducted by telemedicine, e.g., by Zoom, though some programs do require a physical exam.
+Most appointments can be conducted by telemedicine, i.e., by Zoom, though some programs do require a physical exam.

 All Travel Health appointments include the following: